Derek Smith (television producer)

-Derek Smith (16 April 1927 – 17 March 2015) was a BBC Television producer whose body of work extended to more than 100 programmes or series.
-He was the creator and producer of the original series of Top Gear and the adventure survival series Now Get Out Of That.
+Derek Smith (16 April 1927 – 17 March 2015) was a British producer whose body of work extended to more than 100 programmes or series.
+He was the creator and producer of the original BBC Television series of Top Gear and the adventure survival series Now Get Out Of That.

+Early life

+Smith was born in Kuala Lumpur, Federated Malay States, where his father worked for the Overseas Service.
+At the age of seven, he was sent to Ryde school on the Isle of Wight as a boarder.
+During summer holidays, Derek worked on his uncle’s farm.
+He obtained a degree in agriculture from Reading University, and his first job was as an agricultural adviser for Ranks flour mills in Liverpool.
+As principal agricultural adviser with the animal feeds division of Quaker Oats, at Southall, west London, he made a series of instructional short films for farmers.

 Early career

-Smith joined the BBC in Birmingham 1957, working as an assistant producer on the newly created Farming magazine programme.
-In the early 1960s he moved on to work on general programming, directing and producing films and programmes on a range of subjects for the BBC.
+Smith joined the BBC in Birmingham in 1957, working as an assistant producer on the newly created Farming magazine programme.
+In the early 1960s he moved on to work on general programming, directing, and producing films and programmes on a range of subjects for the BBC.